Baggins5066/Botlivia-Blevitron/replit.md

 1. Validate that API keys are set
 2. Connect to Discord
 3. Load local ChromaDB vector database from `chroma_data/` directory
-4. Retrieve relevant memories from past conversations when responding
+4. Retrieve 40 relevant memories from past conversations when responding (with author attribution)
-5. Start responding to messages with context-aware AI
+5. Generate responses purely from conversation patterns in the database - NO predefined personality

 ### Adding More Training Data
 To add more Discord message history to the bot's memory: